 To stop this from getting messy and causing problems, a probation period is used.
 Probation acts as a trial period to make sure the role is a good fit for employer and employee.

 A probationary period makes sure all expectations of the role are fulfilled, from all parties involved.
-They can be useful for all parties.
-Statistics show that a trial period helps employees succeed in their job and quickly filters out unsuitable candidates.
+They are typically 3-6 months in length.

-It might be tempting to quit without notice if your job is not as expected.
+It might be tempting to consider quitting without notice during your probation if your job is not as expected.
 However, you need to be aware of the do’s and don’ts.

 If you have been hired on a zero hours contract, your employment contract may specify a notice period.
 However, you are not obligated to accept any shifts during notice.
-This means you can leave with immediate effect.
+This means you can effectively resign with immediate effect.

 Common Contractual Notice Periods

-You should check your contract to understand your notice period as it should be set out in there.
+You should check your contract of employment to understand your notice period as it should be set out in there.

 - Length of employment.